xxsimoxx/fair-plugin/README.md

 FAIR is licensed under the GNU General Public License, v2 or later.
 Copyright 2025 the contributors.

 WordPress is a registered trademark of the WordPress Foundation.
-FAIR is not endorse by, or affiliated with, the WordPress Foundation.
+FAIR is not endorsed by, or affiliated with, the WordPress Foundation.